 Not long ago I was speaking to a customer of ours whose bumper sticker had….well let’s just say it had been vandalized.
 The point is she was mortified to be seen driving around with the (now obscene) sticker on the back of her car, but she had no idea how to get rid of it.
 Eventually she found the time to swing by and we removed it for her.
-But it got me thinking about how many people probably don’t know how to remove a bumper sticker on their own.
+But it got me thinking about how many people probably don’t know how to remove bumper stickers on their own.
 Thankfully it’s not hard to do if you have the right tools.
 Read on to find out how.

 You’re going to need a hair dryer (a heat gun would be ideal if you can get your hands on one), some mineral spirits, and a soft cloth.
 Hold the hair dryer about 6” away from the surface and blow heat directly onto the sticker (a heat gun should be held 12” away).
 Heat the entire sticker, moving from side to side to avoid overheating a single spot.
 After a few minutes the corners of the bumper sticker should start to curl up.
 Grab one of the corners and begin to slowly pull it straight back (not up, but back against the sticker) while keeping heat on the surface.